ibm-cloud-docs/satellite/ts-connector-cannot-reach.md

 - Make sure that your firewall is not blocking the connection from the Connector agent that is running in Docker to the endpoint.

 - If an ACL is assigned to the endpoint, make sure it is set up properly with the correct source IP address or CIDR.
-The source IP might not be what you think it is especially if your source is coming from a Kubernetes cluster or instance in VPC.
+The source IP is not always the IP you expect, especially if your source is coming from a Kubernetes cluster or instance in VPC.
 The `flowlog` entry shows the source IP address; for example,
     ```sh
     May 12 15:57:49  satellite-link-tunnel-5476c9bbdf-vv6m2  satellite-link-tunnel-container 50  flowlog: rejected by Sources when client 10.39.62.229:36062 connecting to 172.18.197.208:35665, conn_type: location
     ```